Adivi Sesh: Career

 Sesh debuted as an actor in the film Sontham (2002) in a small guest appearance.
-He debuted as a director and writer in the 2010 film Karma, which also starred Jade Tailor and Sher Ali.
-Sesh's portrayal of Dev, a person who can fore-see events mere seconds before they happen, was well appreciated.
+He debuted as a director and writer in the 2010 film Karma, which also stars Jade Tailor and Sher Ali.
+Sesh's portrayal of Dev, a person who can foresee events mere seconds before they happen, was well appreciated.
 Rediff praised his performance stating "As far as acting goes, Sesh Adivi does a good job.
 With an 'angelic' face he is an apt choice to play enigmatic Dev.
 His scripting skills also deserve mention.
 He may have chosen an unconventional path and a novel theme but he has tried to infuse something new in Telugu cinema."

 In 2011, Sesh appeared in Vishnuvardhan's Panjaa.
 In this film, Sesh portrayed the role of Munna, an NRI who is a wealthy spoiled brat and a dangerous person to those around him.
 This also marked his debut as a villain.
 His performance was highly appreciated by critics.
 Rediff said of his performance, "Sesh Adivi is worth watching for his 'maniacal' performance which is just the opposite of what he did in Karma, his directorial and acting debut."
 CineGoer.com also praised his performance, saying "Sesh's Karma changes for the good with this film and he is quite a revelation."
 After this, he acted in the movie Balupu as a villain.
 Following this, he starred in and directed the film Kiss, the only critical flop in his career up to that point.
 He then did a supporting role in the hit Run Raja Run.
 After this, he played lead again in Ladies & Gentlemen and Dongaata in 2015.
 He then appeared in a supporting role in S. S. Rajamouli's epic drama Baahubali: The Beginning.